 A video discussing activism around the celebration of Canada 150

 A video narrative of the KAIROS Blanket exercise, covering 500 years of Indigenous experiences and history

-A role-playing activity on a reimagined Confederation Conference, where students get to create a new Canada based on their values, recognizing groups not included in Confederation
+A role-playing activity on a reimagined Confederation Conference, where learners get to create a new Canada based on their values, recognizing groups not included in Confederation

-Feel free to use this content with your students.
+Feel free to use this content with your learners.
 If you are interested in learning more about content resources for your classroom, contact us.